 - Make a class book based on what the children are planning to be for Halloween, using the same basic sentence structure of “I see a . . .”

 Do you use early readers with your children/students?
-Would they enjoy this Halloween emergent reader?
+Would they enjoy this printable Halloween emergent reader?
+Don’t forget to grab your own copy at the end of this post.
 Let me know what you think!